๐Ÿ”ฌGeneral Biology I

 pH Effects

-• Each enzyme has an optimal pH where activity is maximized—pepsin works best at pH 2, while trypsin prefers pH 8
+• Each enzyme has an optimal pH where activity is maximized.
+Pepsin (in your stomach) works best at pH 2, while trypsin (in your small intestine) prefers pH 8.

-• Extreme pH changes ionization states of amino acid R-groups, disrupting the active site's charge environment
+• Extreme pH changes the ionization states of amino acid R-groups, disrupting the charge interactions that hold the active site in its proper shape.

-• Denaturation occurs at pH values far from the optimum, permanently destroying enzyme structure
+• Denaturation occurs at pH values far from the optimum, often permanently destroying enzyme structure.

 Temperature Effects

-• Reaction rate increases with temperature—more molecular collisions mean more ES complex formation
+• Reaction rate increases with temperature because more molecular collisions mean more ES complex formation.

-• Optimal temperature varies by organism—human enzymes peak near 37°C, thermophilic bacterial enzymes may peak above 80°C
+• Optimal temperature varies by organism.
+Human enzymes peak near 37ยฐC, while thermophilic bacterial enzymes may peak above 80ยฐC.

-• Above the optimum, denaturation dominates—the rate drops sharply as proteins unfold irreversibly
+• Above the optimum, denaturation dominates.
+The rate drops sharply as proteins unfold.

 Substrate Concentration Effects

-• Saturation occurs at high [S]—when all active sites are occupied, adding more substrate has no effect
+• Saturation occurs at high [S][S].
+When all active sites are occupied, adding more substrate has no effect on rate.

-• VmaxV_{max} represents maximum velocity when the enzyme is fully saturated with substrate
+• VmaxV_{max} represents maximum velocity, the rate when every enzyme molecule is working as fast as it can with substrate always available.

-Compare: Temperature vs. pH effects—both can denature enzymes, but temperature increases kinetic energy (speeding reactions until denaturation), while pH alters charge interactions.
-Graphs of activity vs. each factor both show bell curves, but for different mechanistic reasons.
+Compare: Temperature vs. pH effects.
+Both can denature enzymes, but temperature increases kinetic energy (speeding reactions until denaturation), while pH alters charge interactions within the protein.
+Graphs of activity vs. each factor both show bell-shaped curves, but for different mechanistic reasons.

 Enzyme Kinetics